 Baidu Translate is a Chinese app similar to Google Translate, offering text, voice, and image translation.
 It’s widely used in China and can be very accurate.

-Using Body Language and Gestures
+Using Hand Signs and Body Language

-Facial Expressions 😄
+Expressions on the Face 😄

 Discover Beyond the Classic China